oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

   ![The completed load task with no errors](images/load-noerrors.png)

-## Inspect the newly loaded table
+## Task 4: Inspect the newly loaded table

-10. Click on **Catalog** from the Data Studio navigation menu on the left hand side.
+1. Click on **Catalog** from the Data Studio navigation menu on the left hand side.

   ![The Data Studio menu with Catalog selected](images/launch-catalog.png)

   Under **Saved Searches** on the right hand side, click on **Tables, views and analytic views owned by QTEAM** to see a list of the tables you have created in this and previous labs.

-11. Click the **CUSTOMERCONTACTISSUES** table and then click **Statistics** on the panel to the left of the screen.
+2. Click the **CUSTOMERCONTACTISSUES** table and then click **Statistics** on the panel to the left of the screen.
 Statistics help you quickly understand the structure and content of the table and to verify that data has been loaded correctly.
 In some cases, the Statistics may not be gathered yet.
 In this case, click on the **Gather Statistics** button.
 After about 30 seconds, click on the **Refresh** button, and the statistics should be available.

-12. Scroll down to find the card relating to the **YRS_CUSTOMER** column.
+3. Scroll down to find the card relating to the **YRS_CUSTOMER** column.
 Notice that its icon denotes that it is a text (VARCHAR) column.
 Click on the Expand button to view the statistics in more detail.

   ![The statistics for the YRS_CUSTOMER column with the expand button highlighted](images/show-stats-column.png)

-13. This now shows the distribution of values for the **YRS_CUSTOMER** column.
+4. This now shows the distribution of values for the **YRS_CUSTOMER** column.
 Find the small scroll bar to the left of the graph and scroll down.
 You will see the captured values "eight", "six" and "unknown" that we have now loaded:

   ![Graph showing value distribution of the YRS_CUSTOMER column](images/stats-graph.png)